intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 ### Chromatic scale

 The chromatic scale is not a tonality, because it has no tonic.
-It is however, the ultimate pitch collection and functions as a useful way to familiarize a student with all twelve pitch-classes.
+It is however, the ultimate pitch collection and functions as a useful way to familiarize a musician with all twelve pitch-classes.

 The final "Happy Birthday" version on the previous page uses every possible scale degree in order to demonstrate resolution in a diatonic key, but it is not a "chromatic" tonality.
 That example is still in G major, but it is heavily embellished using chromatic tones.